 Size: 1 to 4 feet tall and wide

-For a surefire way to attract hummingbirds, grow bee balm.
+For a surefire way to attract hummingbirds with flowers, grow bee balm.
+This beauty grows up to 4 feet tall in full sun and starts flowering in midsummer.
+You can even find several varieties on the market that are resistant to mildew.
 Whether you choose natives or cultivated varieties, the birds can’t resist the nectar-rich blooms.
 Bee balm needs sun, moist soil, and plenty of air circulation to ward off powdery mildew.

 Why we love it: After the tubular pink, red, white or violet flowers fade, the round seed heads add beauty in fall and winter and may self-sow.

 Penstemon species, Zones 3 to 9